 A Fair Share of Climate Finance?
 An assessment of quantity and quality

-With just over a month until COP30 in Belém, climate finance continues to underpin many UNFCCC negotiation tracks.
+With little time left until COP30 in Belém, climate finance continues to underpin many UNFCCC negotiation tracks.
 With the Global Goal on Adaptation due to be agreed in Belém, discussions around the Baku to Belém Roadmap to 1.3T and the Sharm el-Sheikh Dialogue concluding this year, making progress on the quantity and quality finance will be critical for progressing the climate finance agenda of the coming years.

-In addition to meeting their quantitative fair share of climate finance, countries must ensure the quality of the finance they provide, as shown by ODI’s latest publication: finance must be appropriate, adequate, additional and in support of greater gender equality.
+In addition to meeting their quantitative fair share of climate finance, countries must ensure the quality of the finance they provide: climate finance must be appropriate, adequate, additional and in support of greater gender equality.
 Too often, climate finance flows add to developing countries’ already unsustainable debt burdens, is skewed towards mitigation, or overlook the need for gender-responsive and inclusive approaches.

-ODI Global, in collaboration with the Zurich Climate Resilience Alliance, will present new research, which assesses developed countries’ fair share of climate finance, both from a quantitative and qualitative perspective.
+• ODI presented the latest in their series, ‘A Fair Share of Climate Finance?’ jointly produced with the Zurich Climate Resilience Alliance.
+The report assesses developed countries’ climate finance performance from both a quantitative and qualitative perspective.

-• Elevating adaptation finance through a renewed commitment to reach a balance with mitigation.
+• Elevating adaptation finance through a renewed commitment to reach a balance with mitigation; and

-• Ensuring countries’ fair share of international climate finance is delivered with greater quality – addressing debt, additionality, and gender equality.
+• Ensuring that international climate finance is delivered with greater attention to quality – addressing concessionality, additionality, and gender equality

 When and where?